chrgavalas/data-projects/docs/index.md

 This is my site of projects for the [Lede Program](http://ledeprogram.com) at Columbia J-School

 * [Project 1](https://chrgavalas.github.io/data-projects/Deadly-Greek-Roads/): Deadly Greek Roads
-* [Project 2](https://chrgavalas.github.io/data-projects/US-Earthquakes/): Quakes in the Eastern US
+* [Project 2](https://chrgavalas.github.io/data-projects/US-Earthquakes/): Quakes in the Eastern US on the Rise
 * [Project 3]({{ site.url }}/a-very-cool-project): Lorem ipsum